ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ---
-title: Snippets \| Setting up Vim for LaTeX Part 1
+title: UltiSnips Plugin Guide for LaTeX \| Vim and LaTeX Series Part 2
 ---
-# UltiSnips and LaTeX
+# An UltiSnips guide for LaTeX workflows

-## About the series
 This is part two in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article covers snippets, which are templates of commonly reused code that, when used properly, will dramatically speed up your LaTeX writing.